 The person at the center of this case

-Justice for Helen Panilag — the trail went cold in 2021, but the truth hasn't.
+Justice for Helen Panilag (wanted suspect) — the trail went cold in 2021, but the truth hasn't.

 Start here

-What is Helen Panilag's current location and has she fled to the Philippines or another country?
+Where is Helen Panilag currently located and has she fled to the Philippines or another country?

-What financial records document the flow of solicited donations and how were they used to finance church operations?
+What financial records exist documenting the flow of fraudulently obtained donations to church leadership?

-Helen Panilag is wanted for her alleged role as a top church administrator in a labor trafficking conspiracy that brought Philippine church members to the United States under fraudulent visas and forced them to solicit donations for a bogus charity.
-The scheme involved sham marriages and fraudulent student visas to keep victims in the country year-round, with collected funds financing church operations and leaders' lavish lifestyles.
-A federal warrant was issued on November 10, 2021, and her current whereabouts remain unknown.
+Helen Panilag is wanted for her alleged role as a top church administrator in a labor trafficking conspiracy that brought Filipino church members to the United States through fraudulent visas and forced them to solicit donations for a fake charity.
+The scheme allegedly funneled millions in donations to finance church operations and lavish lifestyles of its leaders, with victims coerced into sham marriages or fraudulent student visas to continue soliciting year-round.
+Panilag's current whereabouts remain unknown, and her arrest is critical to dismantling this international trafficking network and protecting vulnerable victims.

 Try asking